‘I don’t want people to fear him’: Mother of Abilene fast food restaurant employee who threw ice at customer speaks out on son’s diagnosis - NewsBreak

 “I don’t want people to fear him,” said Misty Donald, Ethan’s mom.

 Ethan was diagnosed with Asperger’s Syndrome at 12 years old, an incurable developmental disorder affecting social abilities.
-He is now 25 years old and living on his own.Hawaiian Falls Waco to enhance Ice Dump for tenth anniversary
+He is now 25 years old and living on his own.Report: Man robbed by group at gunpoint while walking in north Abilene

 “We thought he was high-functioning enough that he could live a somewhat normal life,” Misty explained.